eyehealth/healthlogin/README.md

 ## Prerequisites
-Add file in repo (which is ignored) to work with it.
+Add .env file in repo (which is ignored) to work with it.

 ´´´
 .env